 - learn about academic writing and referencing style

-- learn how to develop a reflective journal (a skill widely used in the faculty's coursework)
+- learn how to develop a reflective journal (a skill widely used in the school's coursework)

 - participate in competitions (and win prizes!)